 Queen's Park North is a historic and culturally significant public green space in Toronto, located north of the Ontario Parliament Building.
-In 2025, the City was approached by the Weston family with an offer to donate $50 million to improve the park, plus additional funding for long-term maintenance and programming.
+In late 2024, the City was approached by the Weston family with an offer to donate $50 million to improve the park, plus additional funding for long-term maintenance and programming.
 In response, City staff have been instructed by Council to undertake community and First Nations, Inuit and Metis engagement, along with design exploration, that will build on work completed in the park in 2019.
 The engagement conversations will inform opportunities related to park design, park amenities, Indigenous placekeeping, park programming, maintenance and governance.
 This public feedback will be collected and included as part of City staff’s report back to City Council in late 2025, which will include a recommended path forward.

 The timeline is subject to change.